TechbeeAT/jtxBoard/README.md

 jtx Board provides different flavors:
 - **gplay** is the flavor for the Google Play store that comes in a standard and pro version.
 The pro version is paid and enables editing options for remote entries.
-- **huawei** is the flavor for the Huawei App Gallery currently comes with Ads from the Huawei Ads provider.
+- **generic** is the flavor other app stores like Amazon.
+This flavor contains only open source libraries and is meant to be paid before downloading.
 - **ose** is the open source edition. **If you would like to create build the app from source, this is the recommended flavor.** This flavor contains only open source libraries.
 Instead of an in app-purchase this flavor has an additional page for donations visible.
 As Google Maps is not open source, the ose flavor does not include Map functionalities.